Chart Color Schemes

 Balcatta - Hamersley features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 65.8% of all households, including 27.5% couples with children, 26.2% couples without children, and 10.9% single parent families.
-Non-family households account for 34.2%, with lone person households at 31.1% and group households making up 3.0%.
-The median household size is 2.3 people, smaller than the Greater Perth average of 2.4.
+Family households constitute 65.8% of all households, including 27.5% couples with children, 26.2% couples without children, and 10.9% single parent families.
+Non-family households comprise the remaining 34.2%, with lone person households at 31.1% and group households comprising 3.0% of the total.
+The median household size is 2.3 people, which is smaller than the Greater Perth average of 2.4.

 Frequently Asked Questions - Households